soleo/peapod-hackathon/README.md

 ## List of ideas

 - [ ] PodProd Wi-Fi configuration on Raspberry PI
+- [ ] Alfred workflow for initiating deployments
 - [ ] Driver's real time routing visualization from Road Net
 - [ ] Custom dashboard for splunk logs on Raspberry PI
 - [ ] Deploy automation scripts for Release Notes, and post to Slack and related mail lists